perryizgr8/perryizgr8.github.io/projects.markdown

 ### Adjust for inflation
 Find out the buying power of the Indian Rupee ₹ over time.
+Read my [blog post](/_posts/2020-08-02-adjust-for-inflation) about it.

 ![Link](/Link.png) <https://perryizgr8.github.io/adjust-for-inflation>